tkouba/FluxTemp/README.md

   * Use file secrets.h for secret default values (configuration of InfluxDB connection parameters)
   * Use built-in LED for blinking every measure and for other statuses such as configuration fail
   * Use DTH sensor (DHT11 sensor for temperature and humidity measurement)
+  * Use "configuration" button for start AP mode and configuration portal

 ## Limitations